The IES Blog

 Microsoft Dynamics vs. SAP Business One

-Posted by IES on Sep 29, 2016 8:00:00 AM
+Posted by IES on Jul 24, 2025 10:00:00 AM

 46636697_s.jpgAre basic business functions holding you back?

 • Difficulties in responding to customer data requests.
+Without centralized data, even simple inquiries can become a headache.

 • Problems with managing inventory.
+Out-of-stock issues or over-purchasing eat into margins and frustrate customers.

-These are all great reasons to consider an Enterprise Resource Platform (ERP).
 ERPs help a business improve collaboration, production, and efficiency.
+By breaking down data silos, companies gain real-time visibility and the ability to automate repetitive tasks.
 Many are housed in the cloud; secure and robust, the cloud allows large file storage and the ability to access the ERP via the “Internet of Things” (IoT).

 If a business is seeking a software partner that will integrate crucial business functions from sales and inventory management to payroll and accounting, then they’re probably ready for an ERP.
-An ERP can help a business save time by self-populating data across multiple functions, automating inventory, payroll and customer billing, and helping keep you compliant with the latest legislative and regulatory changes.

 • Finance, accounting, and banking.